dreadl0ck/netcap/README.md

 - maximum data availability
 - allow implementation of custom abstractions
 - rich platform and architecture support

+### Framework Components

+Currently there are 4 applications:

+- netcap (collection and utility tool)
+- netlabel (tool for creating labeled CSV datasets from netcap data)
+- netcap-server (collection server for distributed collection)
+- netcap-sensor (sensor agent for distributed collection)

 The following graphic shows a high level architecture overview: